txdat/notes/obsidian/engineering/programming languages/javascript-typescript/typescript-fundamental.md

 		- only `undefined` to be assignable to type `void`
 		- use for returned value of function isn't going to be used
 	- never
-		- represent values that never occur (no reachable endpoint) -> cant have a value
+		- represent values that never occur (no reachable endpoint) -> can't have a value
 		```typescript
 		function infiniteLoop(): never {
 			while (true) {...}